 We have always wondered how certain writers manage to leave us in awe and inspired.
-You might think it’s impossible for you to achieve but with the right techniques and practice, it isn’t.
+You might think you can’t achieve it, but with the proper techniques and practice, it isn’t.

 While many elements make up powerful writing, one of the techniques is literary devices.
 What are literary devices, you ask?

-They are tools that writers use to heighten their narrative and evoke emotions to convey their message.
+They are tools writers use to heighten their narrative and evoke emotions to convey their message.
 Instead of simply stating things for what they are, literary devices manage to bring writing to life and leave a more substantial impact on readers, especially in the case of creative writing assignments.

 How You Can Use Literary Devices to Write an Essay

 Being a college student, you are bound to be bombarded with several writing assignments.
 Whether it’s a narrative essay, book critique, or personal statement, knowing how to inject literary devices into your writing can make a huge difference.

-More than getting the grades you want, it’s about embracing the art of storytelling and taking efforts to ‘wow’ your instructors.
+More than getting the grades you want, it’s about embracing the art of storytelling and making efforts to ‘wow’ your instructors.

 You can be lazy and churn out the same old essay.

 Or you can take the use of literary devices and your writing to the next level.

 The choice is yours.